wuhuiyun07/wuene.github.io/index.md

 			</div>
 			<div class="col-md-8">
 				<h3>Join Us!</h3>
 				<p>I am  looking for exceptional and dedicated scientists and graduate students.
 It is important to me that we maintain a diverse team so that we do the best job of synergizing our experiences and interests.
-If you are interested in working towards a PhD at WSU, please [reach out]!(huiyun.wu@wsu.edu)
+If you are interested in working towards a PhD at WSU, please [reach out]!(huiyun.wu@wsu.edu).

 <!-- # The Huiyun Wu Lab -->

-Our lab conduct microbial water research
 ---
 {%
   include figure.html
   image="images/JoinUs.jpg"
   caption="Join us."
   link="team"
-  width="500px"
+  width="50px"
 %}

 {% include section.html %}